Vibrancy, harmony, sensuality — The art of Henri Matisse

 price points,’ says Allegra Bettini, Head of Works on Paper

 at Christie’s New York.
 ‘Some drawings sell for more than $1 million, while others go for a few thousand dollars.
-There is something
+There is something for everyone.

 ‘The top end of the market tends to be dominated by atmospheric